krmuth/delillo-net/README.md

 A network map of the LOD-bearing correspondence in Don DeLillo's papers at the Harry Ransom Center (HRC).
-This repository hosts **only the published visualization** and the sanitized data it needs; the research pipeline, sources, and working notes are maintained privately.
+This repository hosts **only the published visualization** and the sanitized data it needs.
+The research pipeline, sources, and working notes are maintained privately.

 **Live:** https://krmuth.github.io/delillo-net/